section-engineering-education/engineering-education/content/articles/data-recovery-raid-and-erasure-coding/index.md

 A RAID 10 configuration requires a minimum of four drives to implement.
 Thus, a RAID configuration is costly and less storage efficient.
 Nonetheless, RAID is still a popular option due to its computational efficiency.
 Erasure coding requires high computational input to perform efficiently.

 ### Conclusion
-In this tutorial, we discussed erasure coding and RAID implementations.
+In this article, we discussed erasure coding and RAID implementations.
 There are noticeable differences that set these two methods apart.

 For instance, RAID configurations are preferred in less computational systems.
 On the contrary, erasure coding will be preferred if you have a high computational system due to its space efficiency and data security.

-Happy Reading!
+Happy reading!

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)